Bayesian spatial+: A joint model perspective: Abstract

 \section{Abstract}

-Spatial confounding is a common issue in spatial regression models, occurring when spatially indexed covariates that model the mean of the response are correlated with a spatial effect included in the model.
-This dependence, particularly at high spatial frequencies combined with smoothing, can introduce bias in the regression coefficient estimates.
-The spatial+ framework is a widely used two-stage frequentist approach to mitigate spatial confounding by explicitly modeling and removing the spatial structure in the confounding covariate, replacing it with residuals in the second-stage model for the response.
-However, frequentist spatial+ does not propagate uncertainty from the first-stage estimation to the second stage, and inference can be cumbersome in a frequentist setting.
-In contrast, a Bayesian joint modeling framework inherently propagates uncertainty between stages and allows for direct inference on the model parameters.
-Despite its advantages, the original spatial+ method does not ensure the residuals and spatial effects in the second-stage model are free of shared high spatial frequencies without additional assumptions.
-To address this, we propose a novel joint prior for the smoothness parameters of the spatial effects that mitigates this issue while preserving the predictive power of the model.
-We demonstrate the efficacy of our approach through simulation studies and real-world applications.
+Spatial confounding is a common issue in spatial regression models, occurring when spatially varying covariates correlate with the spatial effect included in the model.
+This dependence, particularly at high spatial frequencies, can introduce bias in regression coefficient estimates when combined with smoothing penalties.
+The spatial+ framework is a widely used two-stage frequentist approach that mitigates spatial confounding by explicitly modeling and removing the spatial structure in the confounding covariate, then using the corresponding residuals in the second-stage model for the response.
+However, it does not propagate first-stage uncertainty, does not discuss a general inferential framework, and, crucially, cannot guarantee that covariate residuals and spatial effects in the response model are free of shared high-frequency structure, so confounding may persist.
+We propose Bayesian spatial+, a joint modeling approach that simultaneously addresses these limitations.
+Our framework naturally propagates uncertainty and enables straightforward posterior inference, while ensuring separation of spatial frequencies through specialized joint priors on smoothness parameters.
+We further introduce a cut-feedback strategy that prevents feedback between model components from reintroducing confounding.
+Simulation studies and real-world applications show substantial gains in bias reduction and interval coverage relative to existing approaches.
+Notably, in our comparisons, Bayesian spatial+ is the only method for which credible interval coverage remains stable as the sample size increases.